shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Perfection

 You can stop imperfections from forming.
-You may spend 1 minute and 2 MP to create an anti-spell field at any point within your Cast Range.
-The anti-spell field has a radius up to your Cast Range and a duration equal to your Spell Duration, and is bound by your Tether Range.
+You may spend 2 AP and 2 MP to create an anti-spell field at any point you can see.
+Like a normal spell, the anti-spell field is bound by your Cast Range, Tether Range, Spell Duration, and Area Radius; and requires sustaining.

-The anti-spell field causes any spell from your bonded schools that is cast in it or that overlaps with it to fail.
-Existing spells from your bonded schools that overlap with it are dismissed.

 You may use your Vindication feature on spells dismissed and/or prevented by your anti-spell fields.

 You may have any number of anti-spell fields active at a time.
-Your anti-spell fields don’t automatically dissipate when you fall asleep, go unconscious, or die.

-You may spend 1 AP to dismiss an anti-spell field that is within your Cast Range.
+Your anti-spell fields sustain themselves while you’re inside at least 1 of them.

 ## Reality Sharer